 Sprinkle the seasoning mixture on both sides of the fish.

-- Place the fish on the grill and cook for seven minutes.
+Place the fish on the grill and cook for 7 minutes.
 Turn the fish and coat it with the butter sauce.
-Cook for about seven more minutes.
+Cook for about 7 more minutes.

-- Once the fish reaches an internal temperature of at least 145 degrees F, remove it from the heat, drizzle it with olive oil, and serve it with your favorite sides.
+Once the fish reaches an internal temperature of at least 145 F, remove it from the heat, drizzle it with olive oil.